jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 }
 ```

-As you can see, all important information of a DomainEvent can be seen in thw following two lines.
+As you can see, all important information of a DomainEvent can be seen in the following two lines.

 *   `@DomainEvent`: Indicates the concrete type of the pattern element.
 *   `public record BookSoldOut(ISBN13 isbn13)`: Indicates the type name `BookSoldOut` including the provided data which is `ISBN13`